KKachanouskaya/CU-Fintech-Bootcamp/README.md

 *   Time to market;
 *   Breadth and depth of application functionality user experience;
 *   Access to third-party applications;
-*   Ease of use, ease of integration, flexibility and configurability; and
+*   Ease of use, ease of integration, flexibility and configurability;
 *   Competitive pricing.

 ## Recommendations
-* In November 2015, acquired Yodlee, a provider of cloud-based digital financial services through data aggregation and data intelligence, for $590MM.
+* In November 2015, Envestnet acquired Yodlee, a provider of cloud-based digital financial services through data aggregation and data intelligence, for $590MM.
-* Envestnet can monetize on sale of its Yodlee business and invest proceeds in growth of its core Wealth Management Solutions segment.
+* Envestnet can monetize on sale of its Yodlee business, and invest proceeds in growth of its core Wealth Management Solutions segment.
     * Direct competitor Plaid was acquired by Visa in Jan 2020 for $5.3Bn (~35x TEV/Revenue).

 Source: company public filings.